telefonicaid/fiware-cygnus/doc/cygnus-ngsi/flume_extensions_catalogue/last_data_function.md

 avoids deadlocks when two Cygnus instances are trying to upsert in the same table (more detail on this in issue [#2197](https://github.com/telefonicaid/fiware-cygnus/issues/2197)).

+### AlterationType from NGSIv2 subscription

+Regarding with NGSIv2 subcriptions based in [alterationType](https://github.com/telefonicaid/fiware-orion/blob/master/doc/manuals/orion-api.md#subscriptions-based-in-alteration-type) Cygnus can deal with any subscription containing alterationType as entity attribute.
+AlterationType received in entity is not progresing as NGSIv2 event, just is interpretated by cygnus lastData funtionality in this way:
+- When `alterationType` is of type `entityUpdate`, `entityChange`, `entityCreate` lastaData feature performs corresponding upsert as described.
+- When `alterationType` is of type `entityDelete` then lastData feature upsert performs the corresponding delete of lastData table in base if keys defined in lastData and values received in ngsiv2 event.

 ## SQL UPSERT

 Once the aggregation is processed, then a query is created to upsert a single record with a PreparedStatement.